 That really left me questioning my sanity over keeping my toys at all when most couldn’t be seen or were just stuck in a cupboard so I made the decision to sell up.
 I rarely took them off the shelves to transform and I certainly don’t have the sentimental attachment as many others do to the franchise so letting go wasn’t particularly difficult.
 In fact I found it quite liberating.
 Don’t get me wrong, I still love watching some of my favourite TF shows, the video games, the ’86 movie, and the Marvel comics but the toys really don’t excite me so they all had to go, even the Lucky Draw Cheetas which now has a new home in America.

 The rest?
 Well I did a lot of soul-searching when it came to collecting in general and Transformers.
-As I said earlier, video games have always been my passion ever since I was a kid and while there are a lot of things that I am a fan of it’s clear that I only have a finite amount of disposable income and I have to prioritise that somehow.
+As I said earlier, video games have always been my passion ever since I was a kid- computers, console or even games on my phone that let me make deposit by mobile.
+While there are a lot of things that I am a fan of it’s clear that I only have a finite amount of disposable income and I have to prioritise that somehow.
 Even with all the best intentions in the world I can’t really maintain several major collections all at once without a) a vast amount of space and taking up every room in the house and b) incredible financial resources to back it up.
 So I made the decision to focus all of my collecting efforts back to my roots and on my gaming collection.
 The man cave has – for the most part – been converted into a games room and the sale of the Transformers collection has helped to fund the expansion of that.

 It’s not the end of the line for me and Transformers and I haven’t sold everything but I have been quite brutal… I’m now down to around six toys in the collection which will be remaining.
 All of my non-Marvel comics were sold some time ago and my Marvel UK ones are going next.
 I never got a full run as I picked these up casually over the years.
 Instead, I’m keeping the collected volumes from Titan and I’ll add to these in time.
 The reality is that in all the time I’ve owned them I’ve never read a single issue of the UK comics although I have read several of the collected volumes.
 While the stories themselves are fantastic, logic screamed at me that it was pointless for me to keep a partial set of unread comics when I could get full stories that I would read!